eurozulu/commandgo/README.md

 # Mainline

 ### Command line arguments object mapper

-Maps command line arguments into generic structure methods Simplifying developing a command line based application by doing the ground work of mapping command names to functions and parsing the parameters and flags for those functions.
+Simplifies writing command line tools by mapping command line arguments into structure values and method parameters.
+Maps "commands" (The first argument") into struct methods, parsing the ramaining arguments into the parameters for that method.
+Simply define the method and the parameters it requires, and arguments will be mapped into those parameters.

 ##### Goal
 The goal of this parser is to simplfy the boiler work of mapping arguments into commands, parameters and flags.
 Leading Command line arguments are mapped to methods on generic structs, with any following arguments being parsed into the parameters for that method.